giannismparous/HammingCodeErrorDetection/README.md

 # HammingCodeErrorDetection
-A program coded in assembly, that detects errors using hamming code (Third Semester).
+A program coded in assembly, that detects errors using hamming code (Third semester).